fuxingloh/airtable/README.md

 # Testing

-https://airtable.com/shrTMCxjhQIF2ZJDe is used to run test against a real instance.
+https://airtable.com/shrTMCxjhQIF2ZJDe is used to run test against a real instance
+# Publishing

+- `./gradlew uploadArchives closeAndPromoteRepository`
+- Requires `NEXUS_USERNAME` & `NEXUS_PASSWORD` & PGP key.

+> Since PGP key is required, and it's my key that I rather it not being stored on a server.
+I will be publishing
+> manually instead.